defi-wonderland/design-docs/governance/permissionless-proposals.md

 # Purpose

 This document outlines the design for enabling permissionless proposals in the Optimism governance system.
-The goal is to allow top delegates or approved address to submit a proposal on-chain without requiring prior approval or gatekeeping by the manager.
+The goal is to allow an approved address or anyone, based on the Proposal Type, to submit a proposal on-chain without requiring prior approval or gatekeeping by the manager.
 Instead, if all automated gating rules are met, the proposal is submitted for voting.

 # Summary